nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 - **Time Source Integrity**: Trusted time sources are necessary to prevent replay attacks and ensure the freshness of attestation data.

-- **Data Store Security**: The shared data stores containing trusted host compositions and location sensor details must be protected against unauthorized access and tampering, using encryption and access controls.
+- **Datastore Security**: The Host hardware identity datastore containing trusted host compositions and location sensor details must be protected against unauthorized access and tampering, using encryption and access controls.

 By addressing these considerations, the framework aims to provide a secure and reliable foundation for verifiable geofencing in diverse deployment environments.

 # IANA Considerations
 This document has no IANA actions.

 # Appendix - Items to follow up